- Food Security

 - Policy Implications

-For more policy recommendations and research on this topic, see the kidsdata.org’s Research & Links section or visit California Food Policy Advocates, the Food Research & Action Center, and Action for Healthy Kids.
-Also see Policy Implications on kidsdata.org under Family Income and Poverty, and Nutrition.
+For more information, see kidsdata.org’s Research & Links section or visit Nourish California and Food Research and Action Center.
+Also see Policy Implications on kidsdata.org under Nutrition and topics related to Family Economics.

 Sources for this narrative: